Norman Manley: The West Indies Federation

 Manley was a strong advocate of the Federation of the West Indies as a means of propelling Jamaica into self-government.
 When Bustamante declared that the opposition JLP would take Jamaica out of the Federation, Manley, already renowned for his commitment to democracy, called for a referendum, unprecedented in Jamaica, to let the people decide.

 In the 1961 Federation membership referendum Jamaica voted 54% to leave the West Indies Federation.
 The vote was decidedly against Jamaica's continued membership in the Federation.
 Manley, after arranging Jamaica's orderly withdrawal from the union, set up a joint committee to decide on a constitution for separate independence for Jamaica.

 Manley chaired the committee and led the team that negotiated independence.
-And then he called the election that was to see him become Leader of the Opposition instead of Jamaica's first Prime Minister.
+And then he called the election that was to see him become first Leader of the Opposition instead of Jamaica's first Prime Minister.
 Manley took Jamaica to the polls in April 1962, to secure a mandate for the island's independence.
 On 10 April 1962, of the 45 seats up for contention in the 1962 Jamaican general election, the JLP won 26 seats and the PNP 19.
 The voter turnout was 72.9%.

 This resulted in the independence of Jamaica on 6 August 1962, and several other British colonies in the West Indies followed suit in the next decade.
 Bustamante had replaced Manley as premier between April and August, and on independence, he became Jamaica's first prime minister.